meb-team/PlasSuite/PlasSimul/README.md

 # PlasSimul

-This part is for simulation and treatment of plasmidome sequencing.
+This part is for simulation and treatment of plasmidome sequencing described in the following paper:

+Hilpert C, Bricheux G, Debroas D. Reconstruction of plasmids by shotgun sequencing from environmental DNA: which bioinformatic workflow?

+Brief Bioinform, DOI: 10.1093/bib/bbaa059.

 ## 1. Starting data